Toru Sugiura

-Toru Sugiura (杉浦 透, Sugiura Tōru) is a Japanese professional wrestler currently working for the Japanese promotion Pro Wrestling Freedoms. he is the Former King of Freedom World Champion in his second Time.
+Toru Sugiura (杉浦 透, Sugiura Tōru) is a Japanese professional wrestler currently working for freelancer, predominantly for the Japanese promotion Pro Wrestling Freedoms.
+He is a former four-times King of Freedom World Champion.

 Professional wrestling career

 Daiwa Entertainment Pro Wrestling (2009–present)

 Sugiura made his professional wrestling debut in Daiwa Entertainment Pro Wrestling at DEP Special In iMall Part.1 on September 6, 2009, where he fell short to Takaya Shibayama in singles competition.
 He would seldomly return to continue competing for the promotion a couple of times per year.
 He is a former DEP Tag Team Champion, title which he has once won alongside Michio Kageyama.

 Pro Wrestling Freedoms (2011–present)

 The promotion in which Sugiura is best known for his work is Pro Wrestling Freedoms.
 He made his debut at a house show from May 8, 2011, where he teamed up with Nori da Funky Shibiresasu and Tomoya Shibayama in a losing effort against Hi69, Madoka and Ricky Fuji as a result of a six-man tag team match.
 During his time with the promotion, he has been part of the "Soul Meat" tag team alongside Tomoya Hirata.
 Sugiura chased and won various championships promoted by the company.
 His first title was the King of Freedom World Championship, which he won alongside Hirata at The Gekokujō 2017 on March 23 by defeating reigning champions The Brahman Brothers (Brahman Kei and Brahman Shu).
 Another title he has won is the King of Freedom World Championship, the promotion's top belt which he first acquired at Freedoms 10th Anniversary Celebration on October 1, 2019, by defeating Jun Kasai.
 His first reign is still the longest to date at 643 days.